-Welcome back to Part 2, and to Ronaldo’s rise and dominance at the pinnacle of the sport.
+Welcome back after our journey through Part 1: The Early Years, and welcome to Ronaldo and his rise and dominance at the pinnacle of the sport.
 We will pick up where we left off, which saw the end of his time in the Netherlands with PSV Eindhoven.

 After two years in the south of the Netherlands, it was time for Ronaldo to make the jump to the elite level of football.
 He drew interest across Europe, but the two most heavily linked clubs would reside in Italy and Spain respectively.
 Internazionale, who will play a large part in the story of Ronaldo, and Futbol Club Barcelona.